-- o If the curriculum is fully developed, summarize curricular choices (e.g. textbooks) by core subject and the rationale for each.
-Include as Attachment C, a sample course scope and sequence for each core subject for each division (elementary, middle, and high school) the school would serve. - O If the curriculum is not yet fully developed, describe any curricular choices made to date and proposed curricular choices (e.g. textbooks, etc.) and explain the plan for how the curriculum will be completed between approval of the application and the opening of the school.
-This should include a timeline, milestones, and individuals responsible for included tasks.
-Also, describe the focus of the curriculum plan and explain how the curriculum will be implemented.
-Include what core subject areas will be offered and provide evidence on how the curriculum will be aligned to Florida standards. - O Provide evidence that reading is a primary focus of the school and that there is a research-based curriculum and set of strategies for students who are reading at grade level or higher and, independently, a curriculum and strategy for students reading below grade level.
+- A. Provide evidence that reading is a primary focus of the school and that there is a research-based curriculum and set of strategies for students who are reading at grade level or higher and, independently, a curriculum and strategy for students reading below grade level.
 Reading instructional strategies for foundational skills shall include phonics instruction for decoding and encoding as the primary instructional strategy for word reading.
-Instructional strategies may not employ the three-cueing system model of reading or visual memory as a basis for teaching word reading.
-Include the school's reading curriculum as Attachment D. - C. If the school will adopt or develop additional academic standards beyond those mandated by the state, explain the types of standards (e.g., content areas, grade levels).
+Instructional strategies may not employ the three-cueing system model of reading or visual memory as a basis for teaching word reading. - B. Describe the mathematics curriculum and differentiated strategies that will be used for students performing at grade level or higher and a separate mathematics curriculum and strategies for students who are performing below grade level. - C. If the school will adopt or develop additional academic standards beyond those mandated by the state, explain the types of standards (e.g., content areas, grade levels).
 Describe the adoption or development process.
-Select one grade level and subject area as an example and explain how these

-- additional standards exceed required standards and contribute to meeting the mission of the school. - D. Describe the research base and foundation materials that were used or will be used to develop the curriculum. - E. Describe proposed curriculum areas to be included other than the core academic areas. - F. Discuss the system and structures the school will implement for students at risk of not meeting academic requirements or of dropping out.
+Select one grade level and subject area as an example and explain how these additional standards exceed required standards and contribute to meeting the mission of the school. - D. Describe proposed curriculum areas to be included other than the core academic areas. - E. Discuss the system and structures the school will implement for students at risk of not meeting academic requirements or of dropping out.